Ezequiel Lavezzi: Hebei China Fortune

 On 17 February 2016, Lavezzi signed with Hebei China Fortune on a two-year deal where it is reported he would earn £10 million a year.
 Due to picking up an injury in June 2016 on international duty for Argentina in the Copa América, Lavezzi was restricted to just 10 appearances in his debut season for Hebei China Fortune.

 In May 2017, Lavezzi took part in a Chinese Super League photo session, in which he pulled his eyes back in one photo, a pose he was reportedly told to perform by the cameraman present.
 This prompted a huge backlash on social media, with Chinese people and others accusing Lavezzi of racism.
 Lavezzi later apologized for this incident.

-On 27 November 2019, Lavezzi scored his last goal for the club in the 1–3 loss against Guangzhou Evergrande.
+On 27 November 2019, Lavezzi scored his last goal for the club in a 3–1 loss against Guangzhou Evergrande.
 He announced his retirement shortly after the match.

 International career

-Lavezzi made his international debut for the Argentina national team against Chile on 18 April 2007.

-In 2008, Lavezzi was selected to the Olympic football team, which represented Argentina at the 2008 Olympics.
-During the Olympic games, he scored two goals, one against Australia on 10 August 2008 and a penalty against Serbia on 13 August 2008.
-Lavezzi also appeared in the final minutes of extra time of the gold-medal match against Nigeria, which Argentina won 1–0.
+Lavezzi debuted for the Argentina national football team in a friendly match against Chile on 18 April 2007.
+In 2008, he was selected to the Olympic football team, which represented Argentina at the 2008 Olympics.
+During the Olympic games, Lavezzi scored two goals, one against Australia on 10 August and a penalty against Serbia on 13 August.
+He also appeared in the final minutes of extra time of the gold medal match against Nigeria, which Argentina won 1–0.

 Lavezzi's club form was not enough to see him included in Diego Maradona's 2010 FIFA World Cup squad, a surprise exclusion along with Newcastle United defender Fabricio Coloccini.
 On 17 November 2010, Argentina faced Brazil in a friendly match in Qatar, in which Argentina won by a goal from Lionel Messi in injury time after a superb one-two play with Lavezzi.

-He has since become a regular member for the senior national team under Sergio Batista, who managed Lavezzi at the 2008 Olympics.
 He was named in Argentina's 2011 Copa América squad by Batista.
-In Argentina's final pre-tournament warm-up game, he scored the opening goal in a friendly match played against Albania on 21 June 2011 – the match ended 4–0 in favour of Argentina and was Lavezzi's first goal for the national side.
+In Argentina's final pre-tournament warm-up game on 21 June 2011, he scored the opening goal in a friendly match played against Albania, the match ended 4–0 in favour of Argentina and was Lavezzi's first goal for the national side.
 In the final tournament on home soil, Lavezzi made three appearances in the group stage, but was suspended for the quarter-final match, in which the hosts were knocked out by the eventual champions Uruguay on penalties.